-In the fund financial statements there are five classifications of fund balance:
+In the governmental fund financial statements there are five classifications of fund balance:

 Nonspendable - represents amounts that cannot be spent they are either not in spendable form/or legally or contractually required to be maintained intact.
-Nonspendable fund balances maintained by District at June 30, 2019, include:
+Nonspendable fund balances maintained by the District at June 30, 2020, include:

-• Inventory - represents nonspendable inventory in the school lunch fund.
+- Inventory represents nonspendable inventory in the school lunch fund. - Life Insurance represents long-term investment in life insurance contract.

 Restricted - represents amounts with constraints placed on the use of resources and are either externally imposed by creditors, grantors, contributors, laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
+This includes workers' compensation, retirement, capital, employment benefit accrued liability, and tax certiorari.